 In the Shadow of the Mountain is about a couple in a brand new relationship, but both are being forced to live under the huge shadow of their mental illness.
 They’re both alone and feel trapped by the enormity of the idea of breaking free but both respond to this in very different ways.

 Just chatting in rehearsals with (director) Richard and (actor/producer) David about what the play means and grounding it in truth has been hugely eye-opening.
 It’s been a very personal, emotional process sharing those stories.
 As a creative, you really feel the weight of responsibility if you portray that in your art.

 David, who plays the main character Rob, put it really nicely.
 He said: “We’re all on the spectrum of mental illness, you just get diagnosed when you tick enough boxes.”
 And it’s true!
 We’ve all had some experience with our own fluctuating sanity.
 If one in four people experience a mental health problem each year in the UK, then either we’ve all either been there or we know someone close to us who has been there.
 In sharing Ellie and Rob’s story, it shows that no one is infallible.

-At the Old Red Lion, In the Shadow of the Mountain runs from 15 May to 2 June 2018, with performances Tuesdays to Saturdays at 7.30pm, with Saturday and Sunday matinees at 3pm.
-The Old Red Lion is located at 418 St John Street, London EC1V 4NJ.
-CLICK HERE TO PURCHASE TICKETS AT THE OLD RED LION!
+In the Shadow of the Mountain runs from 15 May to 2 June 2018 at the Old Red Lion Theatre, 418 St John Street, London EC1V 4NJ, with performances Tuesdays to Saturdays at 7.30pm, and Saturday and Sunday matinees at 3pm.
+CLICK HERE TO PURCHASE TICKETS!